rendragnet/puppet-r1soft/README.md

 This module can install both an Idera server as an Idera agent.

-## Prerequisites

-This module depends on CSF on both the agent as the server side.

 ## Examples

 Install the Idera server.
 There are a lot of options available.
 Please note